 The Administrative Assistant opens the mail, codes each check, photocopies the checks, and prepares the deposit slip.
 The Administrative Officer verifies the coding of each check, prepares a spreadsheet containing the name, check number, amount of check, and breakdown of each item, and makes the deposit.
 This spreadsheet is used to reconcile the revenue recorded in the general ledger.

 The Administrative Assistant processes credit card transactions received via the US Postal Service.
 Online credit card transactions are processed through Authorize.Net.
 Authorize.Net closes and settles each batch daily.
-The Administrative Officer verifies each transaction and prepares a spreadsheet containing the name, credit card type, transaction amount, and breakdown of each item.
+The Administrative Assistant prepares a spreadsheet containing the name, credit card type, transaction amount, and breakdown of each item.
+The Administrative Officer verifies each spreadsheet for accuracy.
 This spreadsheet is used to reconcile the revenue recorded in the general ledger.

 The Administrative Officer has custody of the checks but does not have custody of the credit card transactions received.
 The Administrative Officer reconciles the bank accounts to the accounting records monthly.
 The Treasurer reviews and approves the bank reconciliation of the Society’s checking account monthly.

-In addition, the Society purchased the Administrative Officer a Maxtor One Touch Backup and flash drive that enable the backup of the majority of the mission critical programs and data including the accounting programs and data.
-The flash drive is always maintained with the Administrative Officer.
+In addition, the Society purchased the Administrative Officer a Maxtor One Touch Backup that enables the backup of the majority of the mission critical programs and data including the accounting programs and data.
 In November 2009, the Administrative Officer signed up with MozyPro, an online backup service.
-In April 2012, the Administrative Assistant and the Graduate Research Associate signed up with MozyPro.
+Since April 2012, the Administrative Office staff backs up with MozyPro.
 In addition, they utilize an external hard drive to backup their files.